Transferable Reward Learning by Dynamics-Agnostic Discriminator Ensemble: Abstract

 \section{Abstract}

-Inverse reinforcement learning (IRL) recovers the underlying reward function from expert demonstrations.
-A generalizable reward function is even desired as it captures the fundamental motivation of the expert.
-However, classical IRL methods can only recover reward functions coupled with the training dynamics, thus are hard to generalize to a changed environment.
-Previous dynamics-agnostic reward learning methods have strict assumptions, such as that the reward function has to be state-only.
-This work proposes a general approach to learn transferable reward functions, Dynamics-Agnostic Discriminator-Ensemble Reward Learning (DARL).
-Following the adversarial imitation learning (AIL) framework, DARL learns a dynamics-agnostic discriminator on a latent space mapped from the original state-action space.
-The latent space is learned to contain the least information of the dynamics.
-Moreover, to reduce the reliance of the discriminator on policies, the reward function is represented as an ensemble of the discriminators during training.
-We assess DARL in four MuJoCo tasks with dynamics transfer.
-Empirical results compared with the state-of-the-art AIL methods show that DARL can learn a reward that is more consistent with the true reward, thus obtaining higher environment returns.
+Recovering reward function from expert demonstrations is a fundamental problem in reinforcement learning.
+The recovered reward function captures the motivation of the expert.
+Agents can imitate experts by following these reward functions in their environment, which is known as \emph{apprentice learning}.
+However, the agents may face environments different from the demonstrations, and therefore, desire transferable reward functions.
+Classical reward learning methods such as inverse reinforcement learning (IRL) or, equivalently, adversarial imitation learning (AIL), recover reward functions coupled with training dynamics, which are hard to be transferable.
+Previous dynamics-agnostic reward learning methods rely on assumptions such as that the reward function has to be state-only, restricting their applicability.
+In this work, we present a dynamics-agnostic discriminator-ensemble reward learning method (DARL) within the AIL framework, capable of learning both state-action and state-only reward functions.
+DARL achieves this by decoupling the reward function from training dynamics, employing a dynamics-agnostic discriminator on a latent space derived from the original state-action space.
+This latent space is optimized to minimize information on the dynamics.
+We moreover discover the policy-dependency issue of the AIL framework that reduces the transferability.
+DARL represents the reward function as an ensemble of discriminators during training to eliminate policy dependencies.
+Empirical studies on MuJoCo tasks with changed dynamics show that DARL better recovers the reward function and results in better imitation performance in transferred environments, handling both state-only and state-action reward scenarios.